dh256git/project27/seasonal/viva.md

 This naturally brought me in the field of tangible user interfaces, human-computer interaction and haptics.

-Then I heard about and felt mid-air haptics, and I thought this might be an amazing technology when we want to communicate something scientific.
+Then I heard about, and felt mid-air haptics, and I thought this might be an amazing technology when we want to communicate something scientific.

 how exactly could we use it,  which audiences?.

 I proposed a PhD study, which Ultraleap Limited decided to fund, and my 3 year research has started.

 #### 4. Research scope and the objective

-My key RQ is, How  can engagement between science and society be supported by mid-air haptic technology?
+My overall RQ is, How  can engagement between science and society be supported by mid-air haptic technology?

 Operationalised in terms of audience needs, and learning environments.